VacantTarnished/yugioh-deckbuilder/README.md

 - Card manyToOne PrintSet (In which Set was the card printed)
 - Card manyToMany CardType (A card can have multiple types and a type can be assigned to multiple cards)
 - Card manyToOne (A card can only have 1 Attribute and multiple cards can have the same attribute)
-- Card manyToMany BannedCard (A card with a given name is banned)
+- Card manyToOne BannedCard (A card with a given name is banned)
 - BannedCard manyToMany BanList (Multiple BannedCards are in a Banlist, and banned Cards could also have been banned in older BanLists)